pixsla/Century/docs/source/Shop/variables.rst

     $text-muted-header:                 $text-muted !default;
     $input-color-placeholder:           $gray !default;

-Defnies the colors and decor of the links
+Defines the colors and decor of the links

 .. code-block::

     /* links */